 Disposal wells are widely used to manage many fluids, by placing them deep underground.
-A problem which often arises in the disposal well industry is the inadvertent plugging of active wells, which can be caused by the mixing of incompatible wastewaters that produce a solid.
+A problem that often arises in the disposal well industry is the inadvertent plugging of active wells, which can be caused by the mixing of incompatible wastewaters that produce a solid.
 Disposal wells may receive wastewaters from different sources.
 For example, one wastewater might be rich in sulfate ions, while another is rich in barium ions.
-If allowed to mix or “co-mingle”, the dissolved solids may react to form barium sulfate, a water-insoluble solid which precipitates and risks plugging the well.
+If allowed to mix or commingle, the dissolved solids may react to form barium sulfate, a water-insoluble solid which precipitates and risks plugging the well.

 Application Case 5: Protecting Offshore Oil & Gas Reservoir Assets

 During the extraction of oil from offshore reservoirs, the injection of seawater is used to maintain output by preserving pressure.
 Sometimes the seawater is desalinated, but more often it is treated with nanofiltration.
 Seawater contains sulfates, which can promote the growth of sulfate-reducing bacteria.
 This leads to the formation of sulfides such as hydrogen sulfide.
 The presence of such sulfides causes the oil to become ‘sour’, i.e. the total sulfur level is >0.5%.
 This sulfur content needs to be removed before the oil can be refined into petrol—which is costly, but necessary to meet regulations.
 Injecting sulfates can also form scale or plug the reservoir in certain cases.
 Therefore, it is important to know if sulfates are inadvertently being injected, and quality assure the injection water system.